 As many of you know, my externship this semester is with adults.
 Since my week one update, I’ve grown to really enjoy my patients.

-Note: Read to the bottom of this post for links to some other websites about memory/orientation book and other AAC strategies for persons with dementia.
+Note: Read to the very bottom of this post for links to some other websites about memory/orientation book and other AAC strategies for persons with dementia.

 How To Make A Memory And/Or Orientation Book: